Endo0m/Hellustration/README.md

 © 2024 2024.Q4.Team1.
 This work is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode.txt).

 ## About
-Hellustration is a 2D horror adventure game where players guide Lucy through a mysterious hotel trapped within the panels of a dark comic book.
-Each floor harbors its own demon and untold stories, combining point-and-click gameplay with modern stealth mechanics in a haunting hand-drawn world.
+This is a game about a girl trapped in a hellish hotel, confined within comic book pages.
+As the heroine gets closer to the exit, the demons she must defeat become darker and more terrifying.
+Hide from demons, explore locations, find items and create traps for demons to advance to the next floor.

 ## Key Features
-- Hand-drawn sketch-art style
-- Rich environmental interaction system
-- Atmospheric horror with dynamic sound design
-- Strategic stealth and puzzle-solving gameplay
-- Meaningful choice-based narrative
-- Inventory management system
+-Unique sketch-art style depicting a dark comic world -Immersive horror amplified by tension-building sound design and demon hunting mechanics -Strategic gameplay combining item search, environment interaction, and trap crafting Demo features one haunted hotel floor showcasing core mechanics and atmosphere

 ## Development Status
 The game is currently in development, with a demo version available featuring one haunted floor of the hotel.